Iswenzz/CoD4x_Server/README.md

 Also copy everything inside `cod4directory/zone` to `serverdirectory/zone`.

 Now you can run the server with `./cod4x18_dedrun +map mp_killhouse`.
 If you are running a local server on Windows use `cod4x18_dedrun.exe +map mp_killhouse +set dedicated 2 +set net_ip 127.0.0.1`.
 Join the server with your client via the console (`^`) by typing `/connect 127.0.0.1` (if hosted locally), and see if you can join the server.

-Hint: you probably want to run the server on a separate user.
-Please don't run the server (any server) as root.
-That would be a major security threat.

 A more detailed server tutorial is available on [our wiki](https://github.com/callofduty4x/CoD4x_Server/wiki/Server-setup).
 [Also read about new banlists here](https://github.com/callofduty4x/CoD4x_Server/wiki/Banlists-in-version-15.9--and-other-changes)